 Cons of sand in the chicken coop:

 Mulch is a tricky bedding source for your chickens.
-Mulch all on its own is not very absorbent, and can be rough on chickens feet.
+On its own, mulch is not very absorbent, and can be rough on chickens feet.
 We don’t use mulch in the chicken coop, but we do use it in the chicken run, in combination with straw.

 We’ve found that mulch in the chicken run works well because it stands up to the constant moisture and activity in the run.
 Mulch lasts for months in the run, while other types of litter break down almost immediately.
 We tend to layer mulch and straw in the run, this helps to cover the muddy ground as well as protect the chickens feet.

 Hemp is becoming a popular choice for bedding in the chicken coop.
-This is by far the most expensive of your chicken coop options, but with a small flock it may be a good choice.
-Hemp lasts a long time, is a sustainable source of bedding, and is a great choice for those with allergies to leaf mold, pine, or straw.
+This is by far the most expensive of your chicken coop options.
+But with a small flock it may be a good choice.
+Hemp lasts a long time and is a sustainable source of bedding.
+It is a great choice for those with allergies to leaf mold, pine, or straw.

 So, there you have it, every option for chicken bedding, laid out in an easy to digest manner.
 The most important thing to remember is to choose something that’s easy on your wallet, and healthy for your flock.
 That’s really all that matters.
 Remember that whatever you choose is going to literally get covered in feces and thrown in the compost, so don’t waste any sleep on this decision.

 What’s your favorite type of chicken coop bedding?
 Let us know in the comments, we love to chat chickens!